 The arms race continues.
 Some are optimistic that the white hats will win, simply because scoring systems will be destroyed if nobody can trust the tallies, and those who own the systems have a vested long-term interest in making sure the game is honest.
 However, there are plenty of black hats with a short-term interest in making a killing, the long run be hanged -- and they can be very ingenious.BACK_TO_TOP

 * STAYING ALIVE IN BAGHDAD: Intelligence is always a necessity in war.
-According to an article on BBC WORLD Online ("Iraqis Use Internet To Survive War" by Andrew North), Iraqi civilians have been finding the internet a valuable tool to enhance their chances for survival.
+According to an article from BBC.com ("Iraqis Use Internet To Survive War" by Andrew North), Iraqi civilians have been finding the internet a valuable tool to enhance their chances for survival.
 The popular Iraq League site, for example, suggests that people download satellite images of their neighborhoods to determine where death squads might enter the area, and to identify escape routes.
 Of course, the death squads are sure to be using them as well to plan their attacks.

 The Iraq League site, which is actually hosted in the UK, is in principle nonpartisan, but is more of a reference for Sunnis than Shiites.
 It offers grim advice.
 Don't let the police arrest you, for example, since they are likely to torture and kill you.
 "If they tell you we just have a few questions and you will be back in an hour, don't believe them.
 You will be dead in an hour or disappear for months."